wemake-services/wemake-vue-template/template/docs/template/architecture.md

   to run before instantiating the root `Vue` application

 - `static/` - the [static](https://nuxtjs.org/guide/assets/#static)
   files directory.
-These files are not process by any loaders and just copied as-is
+These files are not processed by any loaders and just copied as-is

 - `store/` - this directory contains your